hillgrand/angular-style-guide/README.md

     4. **Selectors** should:

         * be used to make state derivations but it's preferred to modify the data before saving it inside NGRX store (this can be inside the reducer or inside the NGRX effects)

+    5. **Effects** should:

+        * not in most cases select data from the store.
+The data should be provided in the action payload.

 3. Application State - Think of the application as a state machine.
 The input is the url it the output are the UI elements.
 Given the same input the UI elements should always be in the same state as they were before (the only exception is the data that is loaded from the database and is presented in the UI - these are the effects, everything else should be pure).